gfhd0054/XD_hifi_proto/UserTest.md

 ### Recording strategy
 We decided to utilize the screen/voice recording of online session tools.
 Make sure we had a consent for this recording.
-- Facilitator () : Focus on the comfort of user and smooth test flow.
+- Facilitator : Focus on the comfort of user and smooth test flow.
 Also don't forget the formality of test.
-- Observer1 () : Carefully observe the user's screen and get the noticeable points.
-After tasks, ask them directly or deliver them to facilitator.
+- Observer : Record the screen.
+Carefully observe the user's screen and memo the noticeable points.
+If some technical defects are found, also memo them.
+Take notes about the interviews.
+In having some questions, ask them directly or deliver them to facilitator.
-- Observer2 & Tech person () : Carefully observe the user's behavior.
-Discover some defects of this system, in the scope of both technical or user-friendly.
-- Recorder () : Record the whole screen, memo the interviews and usability issues during the test.

 ### :clipboard: Questionnaires, Interview questions
 1. User Information